corddry/zk-nintendo/README.md

 ![Zelda Screenshot](zeldascreenshot.png)

+## Known Issues
+ZK-Nintendo's proving script requires a large amount of memory to execute.
+It is unlikely that the script will execute on your local machine, or even a really beefy AWS instance, given the current state of the zkVM and of the repository

 ## Overview

 ZK-Nintendo combines NES emulation with zero knowledge proofs.
 By leveraging Succinct's SP1 ZK virtual machine, we are able to prove the execution of a modified, headless, NES emulator (see https://github.com/corddry/tetanes)